front-end-intermediate/session-1/readme.md

 In the previous portion of this exercise we worked with an simple array.
 An array of objects is a very common data structure.

-The links for our page are in `<script src="navitems.js"></script>` - in the navItems array containing multiple objects:
+The links for our page are in `navitems.js` - in the navItems array containing multiple objects:

 ```js
 var navItems = [